 |Scientific name||Taeniopygia guttata|

-|Distribution||Australia, Lesser Sunda Island (North west Australia), Indonesia, East Timor|
+|Where are they from||Australia, Lesser Sunda Island (North-west Australia), Indonesia, East Timor|

-|Habitat||Open steppes, grassland and forests near water bodies|
+|Habitat||Open steppes, grassland, and forests near water bodies|

 |Size||10cm to 11cm|